jorisvink/kore/README.md

 Requirements
 * openssl (latest is always the safest bet, right?)
-  (note: this requirement drops away when building with NOTLS=1 NOHTTP=1)
+  (note: this requirement drops away when building with NOTLS=1 NOHTTP=1 but its again required when building with INTEGRITY=1)

 Requirements for background tasks (optional)
 * pthreads